artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

 series: React Native at Artsy
 ---

 Getting to grips with the entire JavaScript ecosystem is a tough job when you're getting started.
 Coming from the native mobile space, there's a lot to learn.
-I've spent a lot of time in the environment now, and can distil so you can grok, then dig into places when you choose.
+I've spent a few months immersed in the environment now, and can try summerize a lot of topics.
+This should make it easier to find more information when you need it.
 This post is semi-opinionated, with links for further reading so you can get a different perspective too.

 This post focus specifically on the JavaScript tooling around React Native projects, but is applicable to all JavaScript projects.

 <!-- more -->

+Lets start with the entire reason we are using JavaScript for mobile in the first place: React and React Native,

 # React

 ### React

 React is a Facebook project which offers a uni-direction Component model that _can_ replace MVC in a front-end application.
-It was built out of a desire to mock a web page's view hierarchy (called the DOM) so that they could make changes as differences between view states.
+React was built out of a desire to abstract away a web page's true view hierarchy (called the DOM) so that they could make changes to all of their views and then React would handle finding the differences between view states.

 Its model is that you would create a set of Components to encapsulate each part for the state of the page.
-React makes it easy to make components that are functional in the FRP sense.
+React makes it easy to make components that are functional in the [Functional Reactive Programming](https://en.wikipedia.org/wiki/functional_reactive_programming) sense.
 They act like a function which takes some specially declared state and it is rendered into HTML.

 A component optionally uses a language called [JSX](#jsx) to visualise how each component's child components are set up,here's an example of a React component using JSX [from Emission, our React Native library][search-bar]: